TheYoungAndTheRESTless/father-humor/README.md

            **scale**
            ⭐ ⭐ ⭐ 1-2 days
-         - [ ] as a user I want to select the level of maturity of the jokes so I can deliver age-appropriate content to my audience
+         - [ ] as a user I want to select the category of the jokes so I can deliver content to my audience **feature tasks**
-            **feature tasks**
-             - user can import "father-humor.family-friendly"
+             - user can import "father-humor.{}"
-             - user can import "father-humor.adult"
+             - user can import "father-humor.{}"
-             - user can import "father-humor.nsfw"
+             - user can import "father-humor.{}"

              **acceptance tests**